Planning to arrive in Australia to start your studies?

 Requirements for travellers arriving into Australia can change.
 Stay up to date with all the latest travel requirements on our visa pages.

 Prepare for your flight to Australia

-Make sure that you have a face mask to wear in the airport and on your flight.
-It’s also a good idea to pack some hand sanitiser to stop the spread of germs and to maintain social distancing in airports and wherever possible.
+It’s a good idea to pack a face mask and some hand sanitiser to stop the spread of germs and to maintain social distancing in airports and wherever possible.